jonskiv/VEXTREME-VXCOOP/docs/VX-COOP/README.md

 | `INPUT`   | the raw input block, byte by byte                                   |
 | `CAL`     | calibration loaded at boot, applied per frame, saved on a press     |

-Both source files are written to be read in sequence.
-Each non-obvious statement records the constraint it satisfies.
+The source files recite the routines sequence.

 ## Other demonstration files

-Four smaller cartridges exercise one piece of the toolkit each, rather than the whole thing.
-Each is a matched pair — a 6809 cartridge and (except for `test1_led`, which needs none) an STM32 handler that talks to it over one RPC ID:
+Four smaller cartridges demonstrate other pieces of the toolkit each.
+Each is a matched pair — a 6809 cartridge and (except for
+`test1_led`, which leverages existing code) an STM32 handler that talks to it over one RPC ID:

 | Demonstrates | 6809 cartridge | STM32 handler | Prebuilt binary |